uk-gov-mirror/hmcts.em-hrs-api/README.md

 #### Gotchas:

-1) as with all liquibase projects, sometimes your database will be out of sync with changes within src/main/resources/db/db.changelog-master.xml
-   To fix this run:
+1) sometimes your database will be out of sync with changes To fix this run:
    ./gradlew migratePostgresDatabase